DrumTechnologiesLtd/npm-gh/README.md

 # npm-gh

-A simple [npm][#NPM] wrapper, using GitHub as a light-weight npm registry for publishing.
+A simple [npm][#NPM] bash wrapper, to use GitHub as a light-weight npm registry for publishing.

 Invokes `npm $*`, UNLESS:
 * the first argument is `publish`, AND